osmandapp/web/main/docs/documentation/troubleshooting/general.md

 On newer devices, typical power consumption for OsmAnd should be in this neighborhood:

-Device Function | Battery Consumption • per Hour
+Device Function | Battery Consumption <br /> per Hour
 --- | ---
 **Typical value for device asleep** with only standard apps active | 0.5 % **Screen on** may typically account for | 6 %